 at the contracted rate and establishment.

-of lodging expenses in excess of specified amounts, excluding
+of lodging expenses in excess of specified amounts, excluding taxes requires

-authority to departmental appointing powers or increase the lodging maximum rate for the
+departmental appointing powers or increase the lodging maximum rate for the

 geographical area and period of time deemed necessary to meet the needs of the

 State.
-An employee may not claim lodging, meal or incidental expenses
+An employee may not claim lodging, meal or

-to those arising from the use of establishments catering to
+location comparable to those arising from the use of establishments catering to

 reimbursement, the employee on long-term field assignment must meet the

-permanent residence is maintained at a net expense to the employee exceeding
+permanent residence is maintained at a net expense to

-Reimbursement for actual individual expense, substantiated by receipts, for lodging, water,
+for actual individual expense, substantiated by receipts, for lodging, water,

-sewer, gas and electricity, up to a maximum of $1130 per
+sewer, gas and electricity, up to a maximum of $1130 per calendar month while

-hours when the employee incurs expenses in one location comparable to those arising from
+the employee incurs expenses in one location comparable to those arising from

 residence in the headquarters area may claim long-term subsistence rates of up